Tolsi/bitcoinj-atomic-swap/README.md

 # How to run

-Using `sbt` from the project folder:
+You can run it using `sbt` from the project folder:

 `sbt run`